Tags: English | Mathematics and statistics | 1-1 Digital technologies | BYOD | iPads | Lower primary | Primary |

 This snapshot describes how iPads can be used in junior numeracy and literacy programmes, and offers practical suggestions on how to manage this technology in classrooms.

-- To cater for student needs – iPads cater for a variety of learning styles and create interactive classrooms.
+- cater for a variety of learning styles and create interactive classrooms

-- To engage students – iPads provide an engaging learning environment that can hook in reluctant learners.
+- provide an engaging learning environment that can hook in reluctant learners

-- Cost effective – iPads are considerably cheaper than desktop or laptop computers but still provide excellent learning opportunities.
+- are considerably cheaper than desktop or laptop computers but still provide excellent learning opportunities

-- Portable – Students can move around the classroom with an iPad and find a work setting that is beneficial for them and others.
+- are portable so students can move around the classroom and find a work setting that is suitable for them

-- Touch technology – The large multi-touch iPad screen lets students use their fingertips which is beneficial for younger children.
+- feature large multi-touch screens that let students use their fingertips.
+This is particularly beneficial for younger children.

 Students used the iPads daily, particularly during numeracy and literacy sessions.